 A well built Control deck can easily smash every creature deck and most midrange strategies, but will struggle against decks that are just back to back powerful cards.
 When drafting the archetype, make sure to prioritize early removal and counterspells higher than everything else.
 The easiest way to get a mediocre Control deck is that you have a bunch of payoffs, but not enough ways to live early in the game leading you to get run over constantly.

-The main issue with Izzet is that it’s the blend of the 2 best colors so the odds are you’re going to get a bunch of great Red and Blue cards seems very low most of the time.
+The main issue with Izzet is it’s the blend of two very popular colors to draft so it’s not going to be easy to get this together.
 That being said, a lot of the tempo based Blue cards can go pretty late so if this deck is going to come together, it’s most likely off the back of the multicolor cards and the Blue cards nobody else wanted.

 5 COLOR SOUP